-To provide verifiability for this protocol and allow the client to check for the correctness of the computation, we use a trapification scheme proposed in \cite{leichtle_verifying_2021}.
-In that work, majority vote was used to bound the probability of failure of the verification process.
-Here instead, due to the sampling nature of PQCs, we consider the computation outcome through the expectation value of observables, which are typically used to evaluate the cost function.
+To provide verifiability for this protocol and allow the client to check for the correctness of the computation, we adapt the trapification protocol proposed in \cite{leichtle_verifying_2021}.
+In that work, majority vote was used to bound the probability of failure of the verification process for BQP computations.
+Here instead, due to the probabilistic nature of PQCs, we consider the computation outcome through the expectation value of observables, which are typically used to evaluate the cost function.
 We therefore execute $d=2N_PN_s$ computation rounds and $t$ test rounds shared across different quantum computations (i.e. distinct $f$ evaluations).
 This allows us to reduce the amount of required test rounds compared to the case where each quantum computation is delegated separately.

 In order to prove verifiability for our protocol, we first establish a connection between the relative error in the gradient approximation and the adversarial attacks, represented in our framework by means of the number of corrupted computation rounds $\delta$.